stormpath/stormpath-documentation/source/reference.rst

     * - ``href``
       - String
       - N/A
-      - The resource's fully qualified location URI.
+      - The resource's fully qualified location URL.

     * - ``listIndex``
       - Number
       - 0 <= N < list size
-      - The order (priority) in which the associated Account Store will be consulted by the Application during an authentication attempt.
+      - The order (priority) in which the associated Account Store will be consulted by the Application dURLng an authentication attempt.
 This is a zero-based index; an Account Store with a ``listIndex`` of ``0`` will be consulted first (has the highest priority), followed by the Account Store at ``listIndex`` ``1`` (next highest priority), and so on.
 Setting a negative value will default the value to 0, placing it first in the list.
 A ``listIndex`` of larger than the current list size will place the mapping at the end of the list and then default the value to ``(list size - 1)``.

     * - ``isDefaultAccountStore``
       - String (boolean)